minakamoto/pcshscr2023/docs/1st.md

 export default PokemonContainer;
 ```

-##### Open your browser and check the application for any changes in behavior.
+##### Open your browser and check the application for any changes in behavior

 #### 4. Separate PokemonDisplay component from PokemonContainer.tsx

-##### Create the src/PokemonDisplay.tsx file and replace its contents with the following code:
+##### Create the src/PokemonDisplay.tsx file and replace its contents with the following code

 ```jsx
 // PokemonDisplay.tsx